Skip to contents

 which_optimizer

-Select specified numerical optimizers.
+Selects numerical optimizers.
 Either:

-• "all", all specified optimizers,
+• "all" for all specified optimizers,

-• a character (vector) of specified optimizer labels,
+• specific optimizer labels,

 parameter_labels